Can I Get Demoted Or Fired For Filing A Workers’ Compensation Claim?

 If you are facing employer retaliation for filing a workers’ compensation claim, you have the right to seek legal representation.
 Because all retaliation complaints must be filed within six months’ time, it’s advised that you contact the attorneys at Hiden, Rott & Oertle, LLP, as soon as possible.

-Our attorneys can help you understand labor laws, file your complaint and recover compensation.
-Filing a claim against your employer can be scary and intimidating, but at Hiden, Rott & Oertle, LLP, we’ll provide you with the representation and confidence you need.
+Our attorneys can help you understand labor laws, file your complaint to pursue fair and just monetary compensation.
+Filing a claim against your employer can be scary and intimidating, but at Hiden, Rott & Oertle, we will provide you with the representation and confidence you need.
+Call our office in San Diego at 619-369-3323 or send us an email to get started with your free initial consultation.